svenko99/alfred-notion-search/README.md

 3. Navigate to the Notion page you want to make searchable.
 Click the three dots in the upper right corner, select `Add connections`, and choose the integration you just created. _(This step is only necessary for main pages on the left side of Notion, as subpages inherit the connection.
 Refer to [clearer instructions](https://developers.notion.com/docs/create-a-notion-integration#give-your-integration-page-permissions).)_

-5. Now the setup is complete and the workflow should work.
+4. Now the setup is complete and the workflow should work.
 I recommend running the data update `nupdate` first to ensure offline search functionality.

 ## 🔄 Usage

-- **Online Search**: Type `n` followed by your search query to search your Notion pages online.
+- **Online Search**: Type `n` followed by your search query to search your Notion pages online (If you press ⇧ + ⏎ it will open the page in a new tab in the Notion app).
-- **Offline Search**: Type `ns` followed by your search query to search your Notion pages offline.
+- **Offline Search**: Type `ns` followed by your search query to search your Notion pages offline (If you press ⇧ + ⏎ it will open the page in a new tab in the Notion app).
 - **Data Update**: Type `nupdate` and enter to update your local data for offline searches.
 I suggest to do that firstly when you download the workflow.

   - ⚠️ **Note**: Running `nupdate` for the first time, especially with the option `Enable custom images` checked, may take some time, particularly if you have a large number of custom images.

   ![screenshot](images/screenshot1.png)